Trevor Jordache: Storylines

-Prior to his introduction, Trevor was violent towards his wife Mandy and sexually abused his teenage daughter, Beth.
+Prior to his introduction, Trevor was violent towards his wife, Mandy, and sexually abused his teenage daughter, Beth.
 He was imprisoned for assaulting his wife, but he had not been reported for abusing Beth.
 In 1993 Mandy, Beth and Rachel Jordache (Tiffany Chapman) arrived on Brookside Close in a "safehouse", as Trevor was due to be released from prison.
 Trevor traced them to the address after enquiring around the neighbourhood.

 Trevor then approached his wife Mandy, who refused to take pity on him, but agreed to meet him at his bedsit.
 Upon seeing the squalor he had to live in and finding he had been burgled, Mandy naively allowed Trevor to stay at her house, much to the delight of Rachel and the disgust of Beth.
-During his stay at the Jordache house, Trevor bullied and beat his wife Mandy, but was more cautious around Beth who showed open contempt for him.
+During his stay at the Jordache house, Trevor bullied and beat Mandy, but was more cautious around Beth who showed open contempt for him.
 Beth was particularly cautious owing to her father's sexual abuse of her when she was younger.
 Fearing for Rachel's welfare, she kept an eye on her father.
 When she noticed that Trevor was abusing Rachel, she told Mandy.
 When Mandy confronted him, he told her that if she left he would kill her, their daughters and then himself.
 Later Trevor invited the neighbours around for a drinks party.
 Most of the neighbours gave false excuses, except for David (John Burgess) and Jean Crosbie (Marcia Ashton), who turned up out of sympathy for Mandy.
 During the party Trevor openly belittled Mandy, making the Crosbies feel uncomfortable and making them leave early.
 Trevor noticed this and was embarrassed.
 Blaming the incident on Mandy for allegedly badmouthing him to the neighbours, he viciously beat her.